-Indicator Reference Indicator Criteria (H) Flood Relief and Mitigation Projects Progress Progress towards completion as indicated by the percentage of cumulative amounts paid for each project through the fiscal year end to the total budget approved by the Board of Directors for the identified programs
+Indicator Reference Indicator Criteria (H) Flood Relief and Mitigation Projects Progress Progress towards completion as indicated by the percentage of cumulative amounts paid for each project through the fiscal year end to the total budget approved by the Board of Directors, including change orders not requiring Board approval, for the identified programs.

-The table below reports on the major flood relief and mitigation related projects contained within the DC Clean Rivers Project that have been approved for funding and their respective progress towards completion as indicated by the percentage of cumulative amounts paid for each project as of September 30, 2021, to the total approved budget for the identified projects.
+The table below reports on the major flood relief and mitigation related projects contained within the DC Clean Rivers Project that have been approved for funding and their respective progress towards completion as indicated by the percentage of cumulative amounts paid for each project as of September 30, 2024, to the total approved budget for the identified projects.

-Flood Relief & Mitigation Projects Progress Board Approved Contract Funding Actuals Percent (H) McMillan Stormwater Storage \$12,403,945 \$12,403,945 100% First Street Tunnel \$157,675,000 \$154,700,310 98% Northeast Boundary Tunnel \$596,971,686 \$465,251,379 78% Total \$767,050,631 \$632,355,634 82%
+Flood Relief and Mitigation Projects Progress Board Approved Contract Funding Amounts Paid Percent (H) McMillan Stormwater Storage \$12,403,945 \$12,403,945 100% First Street Tunnel \$157,675,000 \$154,700,310 98% Northeast Boundary Tunnel \$596,971,686 \$570,746,351 96% Total \$767,050,631 \$737,850,606 96%

-McMillan Stormwater Storage project funding includes \$12,000,000 of Board approved funding and \$403,945 in additional change orders which did not require separate board approval.
+McMillan Stormwater Storage project funding of \$12,403,945 includes \$12,000,000 of Board approved funding and \$403,945 in additional change orders which did not require separate board approval.
 The McMillan Stormwater Storage project was substantially completed on April 11, 2018.
 The First Street Tunnel was completed with an unspent budget of \$2,974,690.

-The Northeast Boundary Tunnel is made up of two contracts; the first is for utility relocations in the amount of \$16,996,686, while the second is for the construction of the tunnel and diversion chambers in the amount of \$579,975,000.
-The utility relocation construction contract was substantially completed on November 27, 2017.

-In July 2017, DC Water Board of Directors awarded the \$579,975,000 Northeast Boundary Tunnel Project (NEBT) construction contract, which is a major component of the DC Clean Rivers Project's objective of meeting CSO control objectives and providing flood relief and mitigation in the Northeast Boundary drainage area of the District.
+The Northeast Boundary Tunnel is made up of two contracts totaling \$596,971,686; the first is for utility relocations in the amount of \$16,996,686, while the second is for the construction of the tunnel and diversion chambers in the amount of \$579,975,000.
+The utility relocation construction contract was substantially completed in November 27, 2017.
+In July 2017, DC Water Board of Directors awarded the \$579,975,000 Northeast Boundary Tunnel Project (NEBT) construction contract, which is a major component of the DC Clean Rivers Project's objective of meeting CSO control objectives and providing flood mitigation in the Northeast Boundary drainage area of the District.
 The NEBT Notice to Proceed (NTP) was issued on September 15, 2017.
-The NEBT will provide CSO storage capacity for the Anacostia River as required by the Consent Decree and will also serve to relieve and mitigate sewer flooding and basement backups in the Northeast Boundary drainage area.
+The NEBT provides CSO storage capacity for the Anacostia River as required by the Consent Decree and also serves to relieve and mitigate sewer flooding and basement backups in the Northeast Boundary drainage area.